 \subsection{Deep Steganography}

-Steganography refers to the practice of surreptitiously embedding arbitrary messages within various media (most often images and video) --- deep steganography \cite{baluja2017} is its modern evolution that employs deep learning techniques.
-HiDDeN \cite{zhu2018} and StegaStamp \cite{tancik2020} are two notable examples of work in this area, both operating on a similar principle of jointly training encoder (which embeds data within images) and decoder (which recovers data from images) networks through an end-to-end process.
+Steganography refers to the practice of surreptitiously embedding arbitrary messages within various media, most often images and video; deep steganography \cite{baluja2017} is its modern evolution that employs deep learning techniques.
+HiDDeN \cite{zhu2018} and StegaStamp \cite{tancik2020} are two notable examples of work in this area, both operating on the principle of jointly training encoder/decoder networks using an end-to-end process.
 Images encoded using these techniques show minimal signs of tampering, and are nearly indistinguishable to the human eye from unprocessed images.
-The field is still emerging but attracting growing interest from the research community, leading to numerous improvements and variations; for example, one proposed technique \cite{jia2022} allows data to be encoded in sub-images (small regions contained within larger images), opening up new use cases.
+The field is attracting growing interest from the research community, leading to variations such as \cite{jia2022} which enables data to be encoded in sub-regions within larger images, opening up new use cases.

-Our work on Ninja Codes borrows heavily from such precedents in deep steganography.
-Whereas prior work like HiDDeN exclusively concern themselves with the dual processes of encoding and decoding images, we attempt --- taking inspiration from work on neural object detection \cite{liu2016, redmon2016, ren2016} --- to also enable encoded images, installed at unknown locations within environments in unknown numbers, to be accurately found and located down to their precise corner coordinates before retrieving the embedded messages (i.e., IDs).
-To our knowledge, our work represents the first example of neurally-generated fiducial markers that are made inconspicuous by using the principles of deep steganography.
+Our work borrows heavily from such precedents in deep steganography.
+While techniques like HiDDeN exclusively concern themselves with the dual processes of encoding and decoding images, we attempt --- taking cues from neural object detection \cite{liu2016, redmon2016, ren2016} --- to also allow encoded images, installed at unknown locations within environments in unknown numbers, to be accurately found and located down to their precise corner coordinates before decoding.
+To our knowledge, our work presents the first example of neurally generated, inconspicuous fiducial markers built upon deep steganography techniques.